SuperslowJelly/Complex-Consensus/README.md

 `time <time> [world]`: Votes to set the time of day in the specified world.
 If no world is specified, the poll creator's world is used.

+`command <command>`: Votes to run the specified command from the console's perspective.
+Note that any command must be whitelisted before it can be run.

 `dummy <text> [majority] [duration]`: Makes an empty vote; i.e. one that occurs and executes but doesn't actually do anything.
 Useful for personal polls, admin surveys, etc.